TriKro/rsb-content/part4-evaluative_market_experiment/video-smoke-test.md

 ## Description

 Movie trailers have existed for decades.
 Book trailers have been used to great effect to help launch books.
-With a video smoke test, though, you are using video to explicitly run an experiment.
+With a video smoke test, however, you are using video to explicitly run an experiment.

 The difference here is that:
- 1. the product does not have to exist yet, particularly if the product concept is very "new and different" compared to existing technology
+ 1. The product does not have to exist yet, particularly if the product concept is very "new and different" compared to existing technology.
- 2. the goal is to test how early evangelists actually react
+ 2. The goal is to test how early evangelists actually react.
- 3. usually the key metric to observe is the virality co-efficient, which is somewhat easier than it was with classic movie trailers
+ 3. Usually the key metric to observe is the virality coefficient, which is somewhat easier than it was with classic movie trailers.

 Often the production of a video will require comprehension testing.
-In high tech industries, it's quite common to create products which have clear benefits to geeks, but which are incomprehensible to the population at large.
+In high tech industries, it's quite common to create products that have clear benefits to geeks but are incomprehensible to the general population.
 A video used for a smoke test should be using concepts which are clear to a young child.

 According to Lee LeFever, a good video: